amplitude/experiment-evaluation/README.md

 ## Build

-This will take some time.
+This may take some time.

 ```
 ./gradlew build